offconvex/offconvex.github.io/_posts/2018-06-16-textembeddings.md

 In the next post, I will sketch improvements to the above embedding in two of our new papers.
 Special guest appearance: Compressed Sensing (aka Sparse Recovery).

+ The SIF embedding package is available [from our github page](https://github.com/PrincetonML/SIF)